zakski/accrete-starform-stargen/docs/notes/branches & forks & stubs/pre-github/burdick - accrete - 3.x - starform.md

 - Module: Yes, burdick-starform
 - Latest Version: Malloy.1993
 - Compiles:
-    - On Mac: Yes
+  - On Mac: ???, written in C.
+  - On Windows: Fails
+  - On Linux (WSL2): Fails
 - Runs:
+  - N/A

+## Up-to-Date Compile/Run Status With Modification
+- Compiles:
-    - On Mac: Yes
+  - On Mac: ???, written in C.
+  - On Windows: Passes.
+  - On Linux (WSL2): Fails using gcc, makefile issue.
+- Runs:
+  - On Windows: Runs, but Hangs, RNG issue with planetesimal insertion.

 ## Versions